OGGM/oggm-edu/docs/explorer.rst

     :width: 100%
     :target: https://bokeh.oggm.org/explorer/app

-The world glacier explorer is an interactive application allowing to explore the location of the world's glaciers, their climate, and their volume.
+The world glacier explorer is an **interactive web application** with which you can learn (and teach) about the world's glaciers, their location, their climate, and the ice they store.
+By "glaciers", we mean all glaciers outside of the two continental ice sheets (Greenland and Antarctica).

 You can start the app by clicking on this link: |badgelink|_